-On the Action section of the wizard, enter a bandwidth limit in Megabytes per second or select the Unlimited Bandwidth checkbox.
+On the Action section of the wizard, enter a bandwidth limit in Megabytes per second to apply a limit or select the Unlimited Bandwidth checkbox to remove a limit.
 Then select which Node and Path should be affected by the bandwidth limit.
+This limit will remain in place until another task overwrites it.